-Mylène Benoit
+Mylène Benoit / Choreographer

 At the Royal Academy of Arts in London and later at Le Fresnoy – National Studio for Contemporary Arts, Mylène Benoit came to understand that while art reflects on form, it is also a vehicle for aesthetic, historical, and political legacies.
 Very quickly, she began to involve the body in plural research combining dance, song, sound matter, luminous vibration, and textual elements.
 Committed and powerful, her original creations privilege women’s perspectives and seek to bring to light entire dimensions of living knowledge that have long been silenced.